 If you teach STEM, you’ve heard about the STEM pipeline.
-It’s a term that’s been used since the 1970’s in the United States and is still commonly used to analogize STEM retention.
+It’s a term that’s been used since the 1970’s in the United States.
+It is still commonly used to analogize STEM retention.

 The pipeline expresses a path for students to move through that ultimately ends with the STEM workforce.
 Many times, there are leaks in the pipeline, with students migrating away from STEM careers.
 The idea is to strengthen the pipeline to prevent leaks, and ultimately get more qualified individuals to fill STEM positions.